All-School Campuses Map

 Whitehurst Campus Main Office

-The Lower School Main Office building houses the administrative offices for the Bolles Lower School Whitehurst Campus.
+The Lower School Main Office building houses the administrative assistant and school nurse for the Bolles Lower School Whitehurst Campus.

 Lily's Science Lab